Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where each of the shaded regions is identical to the corresponding regions of $d$.
+Case (1).
+First, assume that $d$ has a vertical propagating edge, say $e_{i}$, joining $i$ to $i'$.
+Now, define the admissible diagrams $d'$ and $d''$ to be the diagrams in Figures~\ref{Fig131} and~\ref{Fig132}, respectively, where each of the shaded regions is identical to the corresponding regions of $d$.
 Then $d=d'd''$.
-Furthermore, $d'$ (respectively, $d''$) is L-exposed (respectively, R-exposed), and hence is only decorated with closed (respectively, open) decorations.
+Furthermore, since $d'$ (respectively, $d''$) satisfies requirement~\ref{D1} for LR-decorated diagrams, the diagram is only decorated with closed (respectively, open) decorations.
 Since $d$ is admissible, $d' \in \DTL(B_{n})$ while $d'' \in \DTL(B'_{n})$.
 This implies that both $d'$ and $d''$ can be written as a product of simple diagrams.
 Therefore, $d$ can be written as a product of simple diagrams, as desired.

-Case (2): Next, assume that $d$ has no vertical propagating edges.
+Case (2).
+Next, assume that $d$ has no vertical propagating edges.
 Suppose that the leftmost propagating edge joins node $i$ in the north face to node $j'$ in the south face, and without loss of generality, assume that $j<i$.
 (Note that since $d$ has more than one propagating edge, $i<n+2$.)
 We wish to make use of case (1), but we must consider two subcases.